wbm1113/RaidLiveArenaAutoClicker/README.md

 USE AT YOUR OWN RISK -- see below for discussion on whether this is bannable.

+Note that if Plarium makes an update that changes the UI for Live Arena, the script will likely break for a day or two until I have a chance to fix.

 ## Installation/Usage Instructions

 1. Download the repo and unzip to your desktop or wherever you like to put files.